Global Risks

 All of these values can then be modified as necessary.

-In the Risk Type field, you may choose between Standard and Calendar options.
+In the Risk Type field, you may choose between Standard and Calendar option.
 The risk calendars will be explained in the next chapter.
-The probability column identifies the likelihood each risk will occur; the color column determines the risks further.
-The color is also seen in other application parts, most notably in reporting.
+The probability column identifies the likelihood each risk will occur; the color column is used to further identify the risks.
+The color is also seen in other parts of the application, most notably in reporting.
 You are allowed to define as many Global Risks as required.

-For any Global Risk, you can define risk impacts by either the schedule or the cost.
+For any Global Risk you can define risk impacts for either the schedule or the cost or for both.

 Overview of global risks and their impacts on design and cost analysis.